Why do I practice Social Security disability law?

 I became an attorney in 2001 and my entire legal career has been devoted to working on behalf of people with disabilities.
 Ninety percent of my practice has been representing people who are applying for Social Security disability benefits – SSDI (Retirement, Survivors and Disability Insurance) and SSI (Social Security Supplemental Income).

 When I first began working with clients it became obvious that the system was geared to make people give up.
 There were endless demands for paperwork and long waiting periods while it seemed like nothing was happening.
 Letters from Social Security were very hard to understand and often had conflicting statements in the same letter.
-One client of mile received a letter informing her that she was dead.
+One client of mine received a letter informing her that she was dead.
 The system was most difficult for people with behavioral health or developmental disabilities.

 The first thing I realized I had to do was unlearn attorney-speak, as I was taught to do in law school.
 If people couldn’t understand the Social Security letters, what good would it do if they couldn’t understand what I was saying either?